laravel/passport/UPGRADE.md

 PR: https://github.com/laravel/passport/pull/1749

-Passport removes redundant personal access client table and model.
+Passport's `oauth_personal_access_clients` table has been redundant and unnecessary for several release cycles.
+Therefore, this release of Passport no longer interacts with this table or its corresponding model.
+If you wish, you may create a migration that drops this table:

     Schema::drop('oauth_personal_access_clients');

-Therefore, the `Laravel\Passport\PersonalAccessClient` model, `Passport::$personalAccessClientModel` property, `Passport::usePersonalAccessClientModel()`, `Passport::personalAccessClientModel()`, and `Passport::personalAccessClient()` methods have been removed.
+In addition, the `Laravel\Passport\PersonalAccessClient` model, `Passport::$personalAccessClientModel` property, `Passport::usePersonalAccessClientModel()`, `Passport::personalAccessClientModel()`, and `Passport::personalAccessClient()` methods have been removed.

 ## Upgrading To 12.0 From 11.x